American Title Loans logo

 American Title Loans Review

 As a title lender, American Title Loans operates in a high-cost lending category.
-While the website mentions a "Low Rate Guarantee," specific APRs are not disclosed on the Georgia page, making it impossible to independently verify competitiveness claims.
+While the website mentions a "Low Rate listed refund term," specific APRs are not disclosed on the Georgia page, making it impossible to independently verify competitiveness claims.
 Title loans carry inherent risks: default results in vehicle repossession, and the effective cost of borrowing (APR/fees) can be significantly higher than traditional lending products, despite marketing language suggesting affordability.

 Services & Features